-Originally from Harvey Station, New Brunswick, Canada, Walter was in the blacksmithing business with his brother-in-law in Portland prior to starting his own business that concentrated primarily on the manufacture of wagons, wheels, sleighs, and iron work for ships.
+Originally from Harvey Station, New Brunswick, Canada, Walter was in the blacksmithing business with his brother-in-law prior to starting his own company.
+In 1899 Walter opened W. A. Messer Co. - a one-man blacksmithing and ship-smithing shop on Union Street in Portland.
+Primarily manufacturing wagons, wheels, sleighs, and ironwork for ships.

-With the advent of motor vehicles in the early 1900s, W. A. Messer Co. switched its emphasis to the manufacture of open-sided delivery truck bodies, furniture vans, and general van body equipment.
+With the advent of motor vehicles in the early 1900s, W. A. Messer Co. switched its emphasis to the manufacture of open-sided truck bodies suitable for deliveries, furniture vans, and general van body equipment.

 "The success of our company can probably be attributed in part to the fact that we have always been progressive enough to diversify services and product lines at the right time," explained John F. (Jack) Messer, Walter's son, according to a 1984 trade publication.
 "Of course, a successful business is also the result of a lot of long hours and hard work."

-When his father retired in 1987, John purchased the business from him and continued to serve as its President until his untimely death in 2008.
-His father, John F. Messer, passed away in 2009.
+When his father retired in 1987, John purchased the business from him and served as the company president.

 Through John's leadership, the company expanded its outside sales staff and introduced an organized marketing program, gradually extending its customer base from primarily Cumberland County to across Maine and into New Hampshire.
 During the last several decades of his leadership, the business flourished and grew to become one of the largest truck equipment distributors in Northern New England.

 In 2004, the company name was changed to Messer Truck Equipment.
-Yet, while the name of the company has changed, our mission - to serve the transportation industry with an emphasis on quality products and service - has held steady for more than 119 years.
+Yet, while the name of the company has changed, the mission - to serve the transportation industry with an emphasis on quality products and service - has held steady for more than 120 years.

-Today Messer Truck Equipment is still located at 170 Warren Avenue, as is the 100’ x 100’ building built in 1960, although now as part of a larger service complex with nearly 30 employees and a 35,000 sq. ft., 20-bay, state-of-the-art facility.
+Today Messer Truck Equipment is still located at 170 Warren Avenue.
+Now proudly part of a larger service complex with nearly 30 employees and a 35,000 sq. ft., 20-bay facility.